Skip to main content

 Technical Analysis

-CVE-2025-41236 is a critical integer-overflow vulnerability identified in VMware ESXi, Workstation, and Fusion products specifically affecting the VMXNET3 virtual network adapter.
-The vulnerability arises from an out-of-bounds write condition (CWE-787) triggered by an integer overflow within the VMXNET3 adapter's processing logic.
-This flaw allows a malicious actor who already has local administrative privileges within a virtual machine configured with the VMXNET3 adapter to execute arbitrary code on the underlying host system.
-Notably, virtual machines using other types of virtual network adapters are not impacted by this vulnerability.
-The vulnerability affects VMware ESXi versions 7.0 and 8.0.
-The CVSS v3.1 base score is 9.3, indicating a critical severity level, with an attack vector classified as local (AV:L), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and a scope change (S:C) that impacts confidentiality, integrity, and availability at a high level (C:H/I:H/A:H).
-Although no known exploits are currently reported in the wild, the potential for host compromise from a guest VM makes this vulnerability particularly dangerous in multi-tenant or cloud environments where ESXi hosts run multiple virtual machines.
-The lack of patch links suggests that remediation may still be pending or in progress, emphasizing the need for immediate attention from VMware customers using affected versions and VMXNET3 adapters.
+CVE-2025-41236 is a critical security vulnerability identified in VMware ESXi, Workstation, and Fusion products, specifically affecting the VMXNET3 virtual network adapter.
+The vulnerability is classified as an integer-overflow leading to an out-of-bounds write (CWE-787).
+This flaw allows a malicious actor who has local administrative privileges within a virtual machine configured with the VMXNET3 adapter to exploit the vulnerability to execute arbitrary code on the host system.
+The vulnerability does not affect virtual machines using other types of virtual network adapters.
+The integer overflow can cause memory corruption, enabling an attacker to escalate privileges from the guest VM to the host, compromising the hypervisor's integrity and potentially all hosted virtual machines.
+The CVSS v3.1 base score is 9.3, indicating a critical severity level, with a vector showing local attack vector, low attack complexity, no privileges required, no user interaction, and a scope change impacting confidentiality, integrity, and availability at a high level.
+No known exploits are currently reported in the wild, and no patches have been linked yet.
+The affected VMware versions include ESXi 7.0 and 8.0, which are widely deployed in enterprise environments for virtualization and cloud infrastructure.

 Potential Impact